kirkroberts/kirk_admin_links/README.md

 Provides a floating widget on the front-end site with direct links to edit the current page, regions, and apps.
 The widget is only visible if the viewer is logged into Perch.

+The app currently does not show anything in the Perch admin panel, just the widget on the front end.

+As of version 0.7 the app uses PerchLang for translation and attempts to use Perch app lang files where possible.

+## Requirements

+- Perch 2.x with the standard Content app

+## License & Disclaimers

+- Use and abuse this at your own risk.
+- This app taps directly into Perch's Content app using non-API functions, so an upgrade of Perch core may break this app's functionality.
+- The code.
+I know.
+If you can improve it please do.

 ## Installation

-1. Add kirk_admin_links folder to your /perch/addons/apps folder.
+1. Add the kirk_admin_links folder to your /perch/addons/apps folder.
-2. Include the runtime.php in your /perch/config/apps.php file.
+2. Include the runtime.php in your /perch/config/apps.php file: `include(PERCH_PATH.'/addons/apps/kirk_admin_links/runtime.php');`
-3. Use the kirk_admin_links() function call anywhere in the <body> of your site (preferably in an include or perch_layout so you can maintain it in one spot)
+3. Use the `kirk_admin_links()` PHP function call anywhere in the <body> of your site (preferably in an include or perch_layout so you can maintain it in one spot)
 4. Optionally add options as detailed below (options should be optional, yes?)

 ## Options